syuyrw/Calculator/README.md

 -   To download the program, simply run this prompt on your command line: git clone https://github.com/syuyrw/Calculator

-### Executing program

--   If you have the Live Server extension installed, you simply need to open the project in VSCode, right click on the index.html file, and click "Open with Live Server".
--   If not, you will need to open the index.html file in a browser

 ## Help

 One thing to note is that you will need to press the "C" button after running a calculation to clear the screen before typing another equation.